 While it is common to have a load of undifferentiated requirements for various projects that must be slowly developed into components.
 Using an enterprise design system that already defines the basic structure and functions of various elements easily eliminates tedious steps of the application building process.

-Though design systems are available online, a team is still needed for adaptation like the colors, logos and other personalisation work.
+Though design systems are available online, a team is still needed for adaptations like the colors, logos, and other personalisation work.

 Building an application involves designers, developers, and consultants.
 With so many people, miscommunications are bound to occur.
 Design systems help create a set of frameworks organized for each team member.
 As the functions and styling are already defined in the design system, it becomes easier to focus on creativity because you need less time for clerical tasks.
 A robust design system builds better communication with the clients and internal team as well, boosting the efficiency of the workflow and further solidifying the relationship.

 A design system is a shortcut to building an ecosystem of platforms representing a particular brand.
 For example, a brand’s button should not only be similar in style but must also possess the same functionality to avoid confusion on all online portals.
 Such consistency in UI/UX design makes it easier for brands to gain customer mindshare and increase engagement.

 It also helps implement things faster, because you only have to refer to the system to understand an element’s design and functions.
 Application redesigning, untimely changes and client requests, and all other UI/UX problems can be fixed by having a go-to document that defines everything valuable.